 There are no more guillotines outside museums in France today, but the French are still fond of a protest and of a strike.

 The French countryside is filled with stunning chateaux or what we would call castles.
 Many of France’s medieval and historic chateaus and palaces survived and are major tourist attractions today.
-The Loire Valley in particular is famous for its chateaux including Chateau de Chambord.
+The Loire Valley is particularly famous for its chateaux including Chateau de Chambord.

 9. Pere-Lachaise Cemetery